BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 To decide who goes first, both players roll-off, re-rolling any ties, with whoever scored the highest going first.
 Players then alternate turns until there is a winner.

+On a player's turn, they may do one of three things:

+* **Attempt to Move:**  When a player attempts to move their character, they will try to move one card along the Path closer to Frodo.
+They play a card from their hand face-up.
+Then, making sure they don't see it themselves, they show their opponent the card they are trying to move to.

+Their opponent must then say if the card played is higher or lower than the card they are trying to move to.
+If the card they played is equal to or higher than the card shown, they flip it face-up and move their character onto it; they then take another go.
+If the card they played is lower than the card shown, they place it back face-down without looking, do not move, and their turn immediately ends.

+It is important to be completely honest when playing this game, for the benefit of both players.

+* **Discard Hand:** If a player wishes, they can discard all of the cards in their hand and then draw a fresh hand of five cards from the playing deck.
+Their turn then ends.

+* **Draw New Hand:** If a player has no cards in their hand, they may then draw a new hand of five cards.
+Their turn then ends.

 **TIPS**

 It is important to remember that since the cards each player is moving along belong to a single suit, there will only be one of each card on the Path.
 If you have seen the King on your opponent's side of the Path, you know there won't be one on your side.